 By Kara Turey

-This month’s Student Spotlight in the UCF College of Business Graduate Programs is Jessica Gelband.
-She will be starting her last semester in her graduate program this summer and will be graduating in August.
-She will be earning a Master of Science in Management-Integrated Business.
+This month’s Alumni Spotlight in the UCF College of Business Graduate Programs is Jessica Gelband.
+She earned a Master of Science in Management-Integrated Business.
 Jessica has an undergraduate degree in Psychology from James Madison University.

 After graduating from James Madison University, Jessica Gelband, a native of Chapel Hill, NC., planned to pursue a Master’s degree in Social Work and UCF was her top choice.
 Her father had earned a Ph.D. and her mother, a Master’s degree so she knew she wanted to further her education.
 She arrived in Florida as an out of state resident and chose to work for a year in retail while earning in-state residency so graduate school would be affordable.
 It was while she was working that she realized that business was her calling.